knightsemplar/celestia_analysis/README.md

 In the project directory go inside into the celestialight directory.
 Here you will find a sciprt named setup-script.sh.
 Run that script.

-1. Go inside the celestiaLight direcotry
+1. Go inside the celestialight directory

 `cd celestia_analysis/celestialight`